PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 4. Secure with bungee cords through existing deck rigging

 One kayaker I met at Lady Bird Lake built a genius two-level platform—lower level for lying down, upper level for sitting up and sightseeing.
 His Corgi loved having options!
+Another popular approach is creating a cockpit tray that sits within the rim of your sit-on-top kayak, giving your dog a secure perch with raised edges.

 4. Modify Your Seating Arrangement